 - What happens in case of bad weather?

-If you’re in a hurry.
-How to buy tickets for The Shard in London.
-If you don’t want to spend your holiday waiting in long lines, we strongly recommend booking your entrance ticket for The Shard in advance here.
+If you’re in a hurry: How to buy tickets for The Shard in London.
+If you don’t want to spend your holiday waiting in long lines, we highly recommend booking your entrance ticket for The Shard in advance here.

-There are several ways to get tickets to enter The Shard, each with its own advantages and disadvantages.
-Let’s analyze in detail the main options available to visitors so you can choose the one that best suits your needs.
+There are several ways to get entry tickets to The Shard, each with its own advantages and disadvantages.
+Let’s take a detailed look at the main options available to visitors, to help you choose the one that best suits your needs.

-Although it is theoretically possible to buy tickets directly on-site, we strongly discourage this option.
-Lines at The Shard’s ticket office can be extremely long, especially during peak seasons or weekends.
-Moreover, there is a real risk that tickets for your desired times will already be sold out, forcing you to change your plans or even to give up the visit.
+Although it is theoretically possible to buy tickets directly on site, we strongly discourage this option.
+The lines at the Shard ticket office can be extremely long, especially during peak seasons or on weekends.
+Additionally, there is a real risk that tickets for your preferred times may already be sold out, forcing you to change your plans or even to miss out on the visit altogether.

-Buying tickets on site should only be considered as a last resort, in case you happen to pass by The Shard without having planned a visit and there are still available spots.
-In all other cases, it is definitely preferable to choose one of the other purchasing methods we will illustrate.
+Buying tickets on the spot should be considered only as a last resort, in case you find yourself passing by the Shard without having planned your visit and there are still tickets available.
+In all other cases, it’s definitely better to opt for one of the other purchasing methods that we’ll explain to you.

 Online booking: the most convenient solution

-The most practical and convenient way to secure tickets for The Shard is undoubtedly online booking.
-By purchasing in advance through the
+The most practical and convenient way to secure your Shard tickets is definitely online booking.
+By purchasing in advance through the official website or even better, through the authorized platforms we partner with, you can:

-- Ensure availability, especially for the most requested times
+- Guarantee availability, especially for the most popular times

-- We recommend making the booking at least a few days in advance, especially if you have a specific date or time in mind.
-For visits at sunset or in the evening, which are particularly sought after, it is best to book weeks if not months in advance.
+We recommend booking at least a few days in advance, especially if you have a specific date or time in mind.
+For sunset or evening visits, which are particularly popular, it’s best to book weeks, if not months, ahead of time.

 Tourist passes: a convenient option for those visiting multiple attractions

-- You plan to visit at least 3-4 main attractions
+- You plan to visit at least 3-4 major attractions

-- You are staying in London for multiple days
+- You’re staying in London for several days

-- You want greater flexibility in visiting hours
+- You want greater flexibility in visiting times

 - You want to save on the overall cost of attractions